sebastiaan-daniels/Advent-of-code/README.md

 ## This repo contains all my files for each Advent of Code I've participated in.

+Yes, I am committing directly to the main branch on this project, I am aware of that.
 # 2015:
 0 *
 # 2016: